 By 2017 SCI had reached the milestone of having assisted in the delivery of 140 million treatments against schistoisomiasis in Africa and the Middle East

 Schistosomiasis is a parasitic disease that leads to chronic ill-health and affects more than 200 million people in developing countries, 85% of them in sub-Saharan Africa.
 Approximately 600 million people are at risk of contracting schistosomiasis because they live in tropical regions where water supply and sanitation are inadequate or non-existent.

 The SCI was originally supported by the Bill and Melinda Gates Foundation, through several grants since 2002, for work in six countries, Burkina Faso, Mali, Niger, Tanzania (including Zanzibar), Uganda and Zambia, and for research into cysticercosis.
 In 2007, Geneva Global awarded funds for control work in Rwanda and Burundi - with new funding both countries are still receiving support .
 SCI works in partnership with the World Health Organisation.
 SCI participated in the USAID/NTD control project as country managers for Burkina Faso, Niger and Uganda from 2006-2011.
 SCI is a technical assistance partner in the World Bank funded project to control schistosomiasis in Yemen, and is a partner in the SCORE project managing their programmes in Mozambique and Niger.

 SCI's current major funding sources are the 2010 and 2014 awards by DFID (UK) to deliver 200 million treatments against schistosomiasis and STH over 5 years to 10 countries in Africa.
-Other donors include the ENDFUND and many private donors who we hope will allow us to reach 300 million treatments delivered by 2019.
+Other donors include the Foundation Good Ventures and the ENDFUND and many private donors who we hope will allow us to reach 300 million treatments delivered by 2019.